 Riding an exercise bike can also help build strength in your legs and lower body, as the pedaling can strengthen calves, hamstrings and quadriceps as well as working the muscles in the core, back and glutes.

 Cycling vs walking: which is better to lose weight?

-You may not think of walking as a strenuous form of exercise, but it’s actually an effective way to get in shape and burn fat.
+Is walking cardio?
+Technically, yes.
+And while you may not think of walking as a strenuous form of exercise, it’s actually an effective way to get in shape and burn fat.
 "Walking can help to reduce overall fat, and walking for just 30 minutes can burn approximately 200 calories, depending on factors such as your speed and bodyweight," said Weston.
 That figure is based on walking on flat ground and you can burn more calories by varying the terrain you walk on.